-But working from home with little ones presents its own set of unique challenges.Due to the current global crisis of the novel coronavirus (COVID-19), many parents are now forced to work from home and are learning the high and lows of #wfhlife.
+But working from home with little ones presents its own set of unique challenges.Due to the current global crisis of the novel coronavirus (COVID-19), many parents now work from home and are learning the high and lows of #wfhlife.

 Whether you’re a stay at home mom (SAHM)—who is always working from home—or new to this work environment...it’s tougher to get things done when your whole family is home.

 Many parents are left no choice but to become professional jugglers—working from home while caring for their kids.

 So, if this whole work from home gig seems all too challenging...that’s because IT IS.
 And we think you should cut yourself some slack if you don’t get everything right.